I love my meeting design clients, but there is one mistake I see them making over and over again.

 Why don’t clients design the meeting first?

 Here’s why clients contract a venue before designing their meeting.
-The work of choosing and contracting a venue has to occur early during event production, before major logistical necessities like budgeting, marketing, food and beverage, accommodations, etc. can be tackled.
-Because meeting process design is still a relatively new activity to most meeting stakeholders, they default to the familiar workflow mindset and overlook the need to think about how desired meeting outcomes might affect venue choice.
+The work of choosing and contracting a venue has to occur early during event production, before tackling major logistical necessities like budgeting, marketing, food and beverage, accommodations, etc. Because meeting process design is still a relatively new activity to most meeting stakeholders, they default to the familiar workflow mindset and overlook the need to think about how desired meeting outcomes might affect venue choice.

 - larger general session rooms, because participants are moving about and/or set so they are facing one another rather than sitting in fixed dense sets of tables and chairs; and